camj2/celeste-everest-linux/README.md

 Fast lightweight everest installer for linux users.

 # How to use
-When inside the celeste installation directory, run 'celeste-everest-linux stable' to download and install the stable branch
+Run 'celeste-everest-linux stable' to download and install the stable branch to the celeste installation found in the current directory.

 Run 'celeste-everest-linux -h' for a list of options.